-1. A newborn: For new parents – especially during the first 6-12 weeks with a newborn baby – the exhaustion, frustration, inexperience and momentous changes all contribute towards massive parenting stress.
+For new parents – especially during the first 6-12 weeks with a newborn baby – the exhaustion, frustration, inexperience and momentous changes all contribute towards massive parenting stress.
 Sleep deprivation is often the biggest culprit in the scenario, but after the first few months, new parents get into the swing of things and life as a parent becomes more manageable.

-2. Single Parenting: Single parents are constantly under pressure and huge parental stress all the time.
+Single parents are constantly under pressure and huge parental stress all the time.
 And depending on the resources and help they have available to them, it may be difficult to manage the huge amount of stress they have.
 But people love to be needed, in fact they have an inherent need to be needed, and the biggest lesson a single parent needs to learn, to help them manage their stress, is to be able to ask for help.

-3. Busy lives: A hectic schedule and no time to relax is one of the most common precursors to parenting stress.
+A hectic schedule and no time to relax is one of the most common precursors to parenting stress.
 As is the case for most parents, they might have all the love in the world for their child, but fall victim to the intensive daily routine, the lack of sleep and the isolation.

-4. Insecurity: Very much a modern cause of parenting stress is a parent’s insecurity over their own suitability as a parent, and the significance of their own actions in regards to the child’s future.
+Very much a modern cause of parenting stress is a parent’s insecurity over their own suitability as a parent, and the significance of their own actions in regards to the child’s future.
 With exposure to aspirational parent lifestyles in the media and societal pressure, parents often obsess over every tiny detail and let almost anything run them into the ground.

 Stress Management Techniques For Parents

-Stress is a very real and debilitating part of every parent’s life and if left unchecked, it can start to unravel to the point where the parent suffer from a lower emotional well being.
+Stress is a very real and debilitating part of every parent’s life.
+If left unchecked, it can start to unravel to the point where the parent suffer from a lower emotional well being.
 Stress management is something that takes self-discipline and assistance, and parents need to understand that asking for help shows signs of maturity and strength.
 Being proactive enough to say “I can’t do this on my own” and getting the help and support you need, is not a sign of weakness.

 Recognizing that parental stress is problem and searching for stress management techniques is the first step.